 The Industrial Assessment Center at the University of Missouri (Midwest IAC), sponsored by the U.S. Department of Energy, has the following objectives:

-- Help small to midsize manufacturers in central Midwest improve energy efficiency and waste reduction in their manufacturing operations.
+- Help small to midsize manufacturers in central Midwest improve energy efficiency and waste reduction in their manufacturing operations while promoting the use of renewable energy and introducing resilience the manufacturing operations.

 - Train the next generation of energy engineers.